czmole/personal-blog/content/posts/2019-10-26-TIL-php-transform-urls-in-string-in-clickable-links.md

 ---
-title: "TIL - Today I learned - Replace any URL's within a string of text, to clickable links with PHP"
+title: "Replace any URL's within a string of text, to clickable links with PHP #TIL"
 slug:
 description: ""
 date: 2019-10-26 18:55:55